-\textbf{Conclusion}
+The chosen example of Fig.~\ref{fig:anapole_rad_cylinder} corresponds to a cylinder with a deformation ratio $r=1.2$ along the $x$-axis illuminated by a radially polarized beam.
+The elliptic section dimensions are thus $R.r$ (long axis), and $R/\sqrt{r}$ (short axis), the height being $H/\sqrt{r}$.
+This configuration can be compared to the sphere of radius $R=165$~nm and the prolate spheroid shown in Fig.~\ref{fig:ED1ED2}(c)-(e).
+The electric and magnetic vector fields are very similar (including the phase change between the electric dipole and the transverse magnetic quadrupole or the toroidal dipole, when looking at ED$_\perp$, ED$_\parallel$, and the anapole), as well as the patterns of the far field scattered intensity.

+\section{Conclusion}
-In summary, we have shown that by choosing properly the shape of a silicon spheroid and the polarization of the incident cylindrical vector beam, it is possible to adjust the optical response of the nanoantenna, either in the near-field or in the far-field.
-This is illustrated by an example of the selective excitation at a fixed wavelength of an electric dipole, a magnetic quadrupole or an anapole mode as function of the CVB polarization (linear, azimuthal, radial).
-We provide a python toolkit describing the different CVBs allowing to perform FDTD simulations using the Meep open-source software.

-Spheres and spheroids are certainly not the best nanostructures for large scale reproducible production of nanostructures.
-However, the trends that are presented in this paper on spheres and spheroids will be verified in nanostructures obtained by techniques based on electron lithography, such as nanocylinders with circular and elliptic section, respectively.\\
+To summarize, we provide a Python toolkit that describes the various CVB sources and allows FDTD simulations to be performed using the Meep open-source software.
+We demonstrate that, by properly selecting the shape of a silicon nanospheroid and the polarization of the incident cylindrical vector beam, the optical response of the nanoantenna can be adjusted, either in the near-field or in the far-field.
+An example of selective excitation at a fixed wavelength of an electric dipole, magnetic quadrupole, or anapole mode as a function of CVB polarization is described (linear, azimuthal, radial).
+At last, as spheres and spheroids are certainly not the best fabrication-friendly candidates for large scale reproducible production of nanostructures, we show that the trends observed in nanospheroids are also found in nanostructures obtained by techniques based on electron beam lithography, such as nanocylinders with circular or elliptic section.

-The authors acknowledge CALMIP for the access to the supercomputing facility Olympe under project P19042.
-The authors acknowledge funding from Agence Nationale de la Recherche under project HiLight (ANR-19-CE24-0020-01), EUR NanoX 2DLight (ANR-17-EURE-0009) in the framework of the Programme des Investissements d'Avenir.\\